SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 layout: redirect
 ---

 Widgets can display maps, images, graphs, tables and other graphic representations of data.
-Widgets are useful to track information, for example on alarms, assets or applications, or provide maps, quick links and more in dashboards or reports.
+Widgets are useful to track information, for example on alarms, assets or web apps, or provide maps, quick links and more in dashboards or reports.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS: